Dalliss History, Family Crest & Coats of Arms

 Some of the Dalliss family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Dalliss family to the New World and Oceana
+Migration of the Dalliss family

 Many Scottish families suffered enormous hardships and were compelled to leave their country of birth.
 They traveled to Ireland and Australia, but mostly to the colonies of North America, where many found the freedom and opportunity they sought.
 It was not without a fight, though, as many were forced to stand up and defend their freedom in the American War of Independence.
 The ancestors of these Scots abroad have rediscovered their heritage in the last century through the Clan societies and other organizations that have sprung up across North America.
 Immigration and passenger ship lists show some important early immigrants bearing the name Dalliss: Alexander Dallas who settled in Jamaica in 1775; Jacob, John, Joseph, Mathew, Samuel, Thomas, and William Dallas all arrived in Philadelphia, Pennsylvania between 1830 and 1865.